chaoss/wg-dei/focus-areas/project-and-community/issue-label-inclusivity.md

 ## Objectives

-*__Newcomer Friendly__*: Issues include appropriately labeled issues (e.g, “good first issue”, “newcomer-friendly”) for a new contributor to start with.
+*__Newcomer Friendly__*: Issues include appropriately labeled issues (e.g, “good first issue”, “newcomer-friendly”) for a new contributor to start with

-*__Mentor Availability__*: Issues identify a mentor who can provide guidance and help with the review process of a particular issue (e.g., “Mentor Available” tag).
+*__Mentor Availability__*: Issues identify a mentor who can provide guidance and help with the review process of a particular issue (e.g., “Mentor Available” tag)

-*__Issue List Diversity__*: Issues provide a diverse list of labels pertaining to different types of contributions (code and/or non-code) (e.g., “Documentation” tag).
+*__Issue List Diversity__*: Issues provide a diverse list of labels pertaining to different types of contributions (code and/or non-code) (e.g., “Documentation” tag)

-*__Usable Title and Description__*: Issue titles and descriptions follow the Documentation Usability metric objectives.
+*__Usable Title and Description__*: Issue titles and descriptions follow the Documentation Usability metric objectives

 *__Consistent Use of Labels__*: Issues use a curated list of labels with distinct colors in a consistent way.
 For example, families of tags with a distinct color for each: